MicrosoftDocs/azure-docs/articles/mobile-engagement-windows-store-upgrades.md

 The connection string for your application is displayed on Azure Portal.

-### Items renamed
+### Items name change

-Every items named ...capptain... has been renamed to ...engagement...
+Every items named ...capptain... has been named ...engagement...
 It is the same for Capptain and Engagement.

 Examples on commonly used Capptain items :

-> -   CapptainConfiguration renamed EngagementConfiguration
+> -   CapptainConfiguration now named EngagementConfiguration
-> -   CapptainAgent renamed EngagementAgent
+> -   CapptainAgent now named EngagementAgent
-> -   CapptainReach renamed EngagementReach
+> -   CapptainReach now named EngagementReach
-> -   CapptainHttpConfig renamed EngagementHttpConfig
+> -   CapptainHttpConfig now named EngagementHttpConfig
-> -   GetCapptainPageName renamed GetEngagementPageName
+> -   GetCapptainPageName now named GetEngagementPageName

-Note that rename also affects overrided methods.
+Note that rename also affects overriden methods.

 [nuget website]:http://www.nuget.org/packages/Capptain.WindowsCS